 This is the main part of the tool.
-By selecting the kind (Method selector) and amount (Clarity slider) you determine the micro contrast that is added to the image.
+By selecting the kind (Method selector) and amount (Clarity slider) you determine the micro-contrast that is added to the image.
 By applying a negative value you remove clarity from the image.

 The slider has a range of -100 to +100.
 There are four methods to choose from: Natural, Punch, Neutral, and Classic.
 I will discuss each below.
-All methods have this very distinct kind of 3-dimensional effect on the image so many photographers felt in love with from day-one.
+All methods have this very distinct kind of 3-dimensional effect on the image so many photographers felt in love with from day one.

 The Classic Clarity method comes from the original Clarity tool in Capture One 5 and 6.
 In particular for skin tones and texture like clothing the Classic Clarity method is still many photographer’s favorite.
-I think it is less suitable for architecture and landscape as it still look dull for larger surfaces.
+I think it is less suitable for architecture and landscape as it still looks dull for larger surfaces.

-In the example below you see a -50 and +50 Classic Clarity adjustment.
+In the example below, you see a -50 and +50 Classic Clarity adjustment.
 You might want to combine both for different parts of the image (skin versus eyes).
 See for more details the Adjustments Layers section below.

 Using a negative Classic Clarity value really softens the image and is often used for skin surfaces.
 A positive value of Classic Clarity has the advantage of keeping the highlights under control while making details like eyebrows more clear.
 It actually darkens the darker tones a bit.

-The next step and a bit stronger type comes with the Natural Clarity method.
+The next step and a bit stronger type come with the Natural Clarity method.
 This is the latest addition to the tool – came with Capture One 8 – and I believe that it is Phase One’s Classic Clarity replacement.
 I find it very appealing to a wide range of subjects, including landscape and architecture.
-For portraits you still might like the Classic Clarity, but I am not sure, hence I suggest you make a set to compare.
+For portraits, you still might like the Classic Clarity, but I am not sure, hence I suggest you make a set to compare.

-It does not darken the darker tones as much as the Classic Clarity, but lightens the lighter tones more to increase contrast.
+It does not darken the darker tones as much as the Classic Clarity but lightens the lighter tones more to increase contrast.

-Rule of thumb: if you are not sure which method to use, or are not familiair with the Clarity tool at all, I suggest you start with the Natural method.
+Rule of thumb: if you are not sure which method to use, or are not familiar with the Clarity tool at all, I suggest you start with the Natural method.
 It is also the default in Capture One 9.

-The Neutral Clarity method is again a next step in that it both darkens the darker tones and brightens the brighter tones.
+The Neutral Clarity method is again the next step in that it both darkens the darker tones and brightens the brighter tones.
 This looks like a regular contrast adjustment but don’t be fooled.
 The look is entirely different and color contrast is still untouched.
 It was introduced with Capture One Pro 7 together with Punch Clarity.

-Applications for the Neutral Clarity are architectural and industrial topics.
+Applications for Neutral Clarity are architectural and industrial topics.
 I find it less suitable for portraiture and animals.
 Use for landscape is equal with Natural Clarity, preference depending on taste.